CumulusNetworks/cldemo-lnv-to-evpn/README.md

 ## Cleanup

-On Spines, /etc/vxsnd.conf needs lines commented out.
+On Spines, where vxsnd was running, the file /etc/vxsnd.conf needs lines commented out to complete the migration.

 1. src_ip =
 2. svcnode_peers =